feathersjs/docs/providers.md

   * [Socket.io](providers.real-time.socket-io.md)
   * [Primus](providers.real-time.primus.md)

-Finally a section on how to [make your own provider](providers.create.md)
+Finally, a section on how to [make your own provider](providers.create.md)